pierrebaque/GeometricConvolutionsBench/README.md

 They are inspired from original paper and codes of [gcn] and [MoNet].

-[gcn] : Thomas N. Kipf, Max Welling, Semi-Supervised Classification with Graph Convolutional Networks (ICLR 2017) [Monet] : F. Monti*, D. Boscaini*, J. Masci, E. Rodolà, J. Svoboda, M. M. Bronstein, Geometric deep learning on graphs and manifolds using mixture model CNNs, CVPR 2017 (MoNet framework)
+[gcn] : Thomas N. Kipf, Max Welling, Semi-Supervised Classification with Graph Convolutional Networks, ICLR 2017 [Monet] : F. Monti*, D. Boscaini*, J. Masci, E. Rodolà, J. Svoboda, M. M. Bronstein, Geometric deep learning on graphs and manifolds using mixture model CNNs, CVPR 2017 (MoNet framework)

 In each scenario, we assume that we are doing convolutions over a graph which is organised as a grid where each node has 8 neighbours.